Project

 Actions #2

-Updated by Michael Kay almost 12 years ago
+Updated by Michael Kay over 12 years ago

 I fear that we've focussed most of our attention on XML->HTML transformation and XML->XML use cases may have been a little neglected.
 Whether the problem here is in what we write to the DOM or in the way that the DOM is subsequently serialized, I think that long-term, we shouldn't be dependent on the DOM for a faithful representation of the XDM data model.
 The Saxon linked tree implementation is present in the product and is used for temporary trees arising during transformation; we should also provide an API allowing it to be used for a final result tree (which can then be used as input to further processing).
 Apart from anything else, processing a Saxon linked tree is likely to be a lot faster than processing the DOM.